LEARN MORE

 Dong: Today, most Physical AI is still bespoke: one model per sensor, one model per use case, and that makes it hard to scale or adapt as systems change.
 Zero-shot is the standard we should aim for: a foundation model useful on a new sensor, asset, or use case without a custom retraining cycle.
 What makes that genuinely hard is that the meaning of a physical signal depends on context that is often external to the signal itself — the asset, the operating regime, the installation — in a way that has no clean analog in language or vision.
 Solving that is what makes real-world deployment scalable.

-You spent years building production models at Google Brain/DeepMind and Apple.
+You spent years building production models at Google and Apple.
 What did working at that scale teach you about what makes a model trustworthy in real environments?

 Dong: What stayed with me most from Google was that scientific rigor was at the core of the culture.
 You build strong experimental frameworks, targeted metrics, and well-designed evaluation methods so progress is real and repeatable.
 That mindset still shapes how I think today: not just about model quality, but about being disciplined in what you measure, what you optimize, and whether those choices actually align with the outcome the business cares about.